Curbside Pickup at UofA Library (north campus)

 What health and safety measures are in place for handling the books?

-Returned items will be quarantined for three days, with plastic items being disinfected when possible.
+Returned items will be quarantined for 24 hours, with plastic items being disinfected when possible.
 Items retrieved for curbside pickup will be handled by staff trained in the proper handling of library materials, including the use of masks, gloves, and frequent handwashing.
 Book lockers will be disinfected daily.